 There are many reason an issue might not get resolved and remain open for an extended period of time.
 We document on the issue itself the progress and when resolved will reference what commit fixed it and the version or approximate time for the code to make it into a production release.
 Some reason why issues remain open with no resolution are:

-- We are not able to reproduce the issue.
+We are not able to reproduce the issue.
 We need to be able to recreate the conditions that trigger the issue so that we can pinpoint the cause.
 After that we create a test to make sure the issue is really fixed.
-Some issues can be triggered manually easily but are hard to trigger programatically.
+Some issues can be triggered manually easily but are hard to trigger in a programmatic manner.

-- The issue is no real.
+The issue is no real.
 The issue might be for an obsolete version.
 It could be for a fork or a program that is not developed by us.
-Sometimes they are just fake issues.

 I submitted a merge request and has not been merged¶